rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ![firewall-inbound-SSH](images/firewall-inbound-SSH.jpg)

-Like before you can list the NAT rules using `vca nat` and the firewall rules using `vca firewall`.
+In this firewall rule, we are opening TCP port `22` on the gateway.

-With this configuration, you should now be able to login to the **k8s-master** VM using an SSH client.
+With this configuration in place, you should be able to login to the **k8s-master** VM using an SSH client.

 ```bash
 $ ssh $EXTERNAL_IP -l root